Guide

 openclaw plugins install @nylas/openclaw-nylas-plugin

 This downloads the package from npm and registers it with OpenClaw in under 30 seconds.
-The plugin registers all 14 tools immediately — no restart needed.
+After installation, restart the gateway so the new plugin is loaded.

 Verify the installation: